freistli/SummaryAddIn/README.md

 ![image](https://github.com/freistli/SummaryAddIn/assets/8623897/3e5364af-abe0-40ba-a7b9-4e4a8d9613d1)

+  This add in uses the same project structure, and Taskpane.js contains the main logic.

-   It can be tested in Classic Outlook, and Web Outlook.
+  The Add-In can be tested in Classic Outlook, and Web Outlook.

-3. If you are in debug phase, enable CORS for https://localhost:3000 on the service endpoint.
+2. If you are in debug phase, enable CORS for https://localhost:3000 on the service endpoint.

 The icon in Web Outlook: